cyuehara/cyuehara.github.io/essays/CodingStandards.md

 ## Coding Guidelines
 A seasoned programmer knows how important it is to have their code meet the given coding standard.
 Coding standards are important when you begin to work in a group and every person has their own style of programming.
 The coding standard can maintain a consitant flow in the code for everyone to understand.
 Some examples of coding standards given by geeksforgeeks goes as follows, limited use of globals, standard headers for different modules, naming conventions for local variables, well documented, etc. Using coding standards can improve the development time and decrease the amount of bugs in the code.
 Beginner programmers first learn about the importance of comments in code, then it develops into other areas of coding styles.

+## My First Experience
+The first programming class I took used jGrasp as our development environment to program in java.
+We used the checkstyle tool to determine if our code followed the set foramtting rules our teacher set up.
+For each assignments we had to make sure our code passed the checkstyle before turning it in.
+Sometimes we were lucky to have only a few errors, however, there would be times where we had a lot of checkstyle errors and it would take a long time to fix them.

  [Source](https://www.geeksforgeeks.org/coding-standards-and-guidelines/)

 ## Learning from the start